What is CTSS?

 Unfortunately, CTSS does not offer any financial assistance.
 However, we do inform the public of programs and community agencies that offer financial assistance.

-What is the Financial Benefits Program?
+What is the Victims of Crime Assistance Program?

 I have been subpoenaed to attend court and I have no support?
 Can CTSS accompany me?

-You can contact our office at: 780-421-2217.
-If we are unable to answer your call, please contact the crown prosecutor’s office at: 780-422-1111 (please have your file number ready).
+You can contact our office at 780-421-2217.
+If we are unable to assist, you can contact the Crown Prosecutor’s office at 780-422-1111.

 I would like to know more about the investigation; can CTSS provide an update?

-I am in an abusive relationship, what can I do?
+I’m in an abusive relationship, what can I do?

-Will CTSS support me, if I haven’t reported a crime?
+Will CTSS support me if I haven’t reported a crime?